Compact Online Reference Encyclopedia (CORE)

 The Cases Processed Report provides a summary of case activities within a defined date range.
 Activities include: Case Created Case Accepted Case Rejected Case Closed Case Withdrawn Demonstration Training

-(a) A sending state may request transfer of supervision of an offender who does not meet the eligibility requirements in Rule 3.101, where acceptance in the receiving state would support successful completion of supervision, rehabilitation of the offender…
+(a) A sending state may request transfer of supervision of a supervised individual who does not meet the eligibility requirements in Rule 3.101, where acceptance in the receiving state would support successful completion of supervision, rehabilitation of…

 The Supervision End Dates report lists all active offenders in the receiving state with a supervision end date in the selected date range.
 An offender is considered active with an accepted transfer case with a transmitted notice of arrival in the…